If you are a professional and want to be perceived as a professional, you need to have a professional email address. It makes sense, doesn’t it?

 It turns out that – NO. The customers actually don’t care about that at all.
 With that in mind, you should always avoid using titles, positions, and miscellaneous regalia.

 Your race, religion, personal beliefs, and similar have nothing to do with your capability to do the job.
-Reflecting them in your email address is not professional at all.
+Reflecting on them in email addresses is not professional at all.

 Now that we know how to create a professional email address, let’s focus on how to write professional emails.